top of page

 Symbolically, the wealth or property spoken of today could be the stake people have in their organisation.
 It could be in the security, community, and confidence it provides.
 Many have invested years, even decades, in building relationships, friendships, reputations, positions of power and authority, and a wealth of knowledge related to what their organisation preaches.

-Sadly, not many would be willing to part with all these "riches" to follow Christ.
-For many, the thought of having to start all over again, having to question everything they know, learning and unlearning things, often in isolation, and looking to Christ and not another man to lead us is too high a price to pay.
+Sadly, few would be willing to part with all these "riches" to follow Christ.
+For many, the thought of starting all over again, questioning everything they know, learning and unlearning, often in isolation, and looking to Christ rather than another man to lead them is too high a price to pay.

 No doubt, there will be those who read this study and, having learned what organisations symbolise and represent, will be grieved yet continue to remain with their organisation of choice.

-Christ tells us our focus should not be on storing treasures for ourselves on Earth.
-Instead, he tells us to store treasures for ourselves in heaven, where they can’t be destroyed or stolen.
+Christ tells us not to focus on storing treasures on Earth but on storing treasures in heaven, where they can’t be destroyed or stolen.
 Our hearts will be where our treasure is.

 We cannot serve God and wealth (Mat.
 6:19-24).
 Interestingly, the word wealth (SGD 3126) is often translated as mammon.
 It means confidence (figurative wealth, personified), the same type of confidence some people have in their organisation.